News

 Orion Township Supervisor Chris Barnett said that means residents in Orion Township, the Village of Lake Orion, northern Auburn Hills and Rochester Hills can now use water without restrictions.

-That means residents can shower, do laundry, wash dishes, etc. However, they are reminding people that you cannot drink the water yet, as testing still needs to be done.
-Officials expect the do not drink advisory to last through the weekend.
+That means residents can shower, do laundry, wash dishes, etc. However, they are reminding people to not drink the water yet, as testing and the flushing of the water still needs to be completed.
+Officials expect boil water advisories in Orion Township, Lake Orion, Rochester Hills and Auburn Hills to last through the weekend.

-Water distribution stations will remain open in those areas until the water is safe to drink, Barnett said.
+Water distribution stations will remain open in those areas until the water is safe to drink, Barnett added.

 On Tuesday, officials held a press conference saying that the 42-inch pipe was officially fixed and pressurized, and the new section held.
-Then, it was up to the communities to execute the plan to return the system to normal functioning operations, which was done on Wednesday.
+Then, it was up to the communities to execute the plan to return the system to normal functioning operations, which was completed Wednesday.

 Watch below: New water pipe welded into place in Auburn Hills